 I use a client-centered, collaborative, and creative approach.
 First, I'll interview you to find out what's going on with your mental health.
 Then, we'll work together to set goals and make a plan.
 We'll take a look at your life story to identify strengths and problem areas.
 I'll be your listening ear, because life can be hard and maybe you need to talk to someone about what you're experiencing.
 Or, you may be struggling with more severe issues, so I'll offer strategies and coping skills to help you overcome challenges.
 Through exploration and insight, we'll learn more about your unique situation and find direction for positive change.

-I'll use expressive arts or art therapy in sessions, if that's something you're interested in (but not required).
+I'm trained in art therapy and I'll use expressive arts if that's something you're interested in (but not required).
 With my clients, I've listened to music, watched videos, reviewed journals and social media, discussed gaming and characters, and made art in session as a powerful way to communicate.
 My background as a writing consultant and project manager also contributes to the school and career counseling I do.

 My Education & Training

-I am a Licensed Mental Health Counselor Associate (#MC61245823) in Washington State.
-I have an M.A. in Clinical Mental Health Counseling & Art Therapy from Antioch University Seattle.
+I am a Washington Licensed Mental Health Counselor Associate (#MC61245823).
+I have an M.A. in counseling specializing in clinical mental health counseling and art therapy from Antioch University Seattle.
 The focus of my training was on expressive and creative arts therapy, an experiential approach to psychotherapy that emphasizes the creative process for exploring difficult situations, processing experiences, seeing different perspectives, and promoting well-being.
 I continue my professional development by taking various trainings, including best practices for telehealth, and I'm a member of the Washington Mental Health Counselors Association.

 Additionally, I'm a certified Project Management Professional (PMP®) (#3025412) with the worldwide Project Management Institute.
 I was a project manager and program manager for 6 years in marketing, design, and technology.
 While this experience helps me relate to others in those industries, I also use a project management lens when setting goals, creating plans, tracking progress, and measuring tangible results.